CHECKOUT & PAYMENT

 PROBLEM STATEMENT

 The previous payment flow was fragmented and confusing.
-Users struggled with expired cards, unclear error handling, and extra steps when adding or updating a payment method.
-This led to failed transactions, dropped checkouts, and frustration when users could not quickly resolve payment issues.
+Users struggled with expired cards, unclear error handling, and extra steps when updating or selecting payment methods.
+This led to failed transactions, dropped checkouts, and frustration when users couldn't quickly resolve payment issues.

 Problems with